ragardner/tksheet/DOCUMENTATION.md

 ___

+Check if cell is selected, returns `bool`.
 ```python
 cell_selected(r, c)
 ```

 ___

+Check if row is selected, returns `bool`.
 ```python
 row_selected(r)
 ```

 ___

+Check if column is selected, returns `bool`.
 ```python
 column_selected(c)
 ```

 ___

+Check if any cells, rows or columns are selected, there are options for exclusions, returns `bool`.
 ```python
 anything_selected(exclude_columns = False, exclude_rows = False, exclude_cells = False)
 ```

 ___

+Check if user has entire table selected, returns `bool`.
 ```python
 all_selected()
 ```